 Months of entry

 The Department of Law is the oldest law school in Wales and one of the oldest in the United Kingdom.
-It became the Department of Law and Criminology in 2006 in line with our ethos and dedication to excellence and relevance for the 21st century.
+It became the Department of Law and Criminology in 2006, and in 2017 became the Aberystwyth Law School in line with our ethos and dedication to excellence and relevance for the 21st century.
 The Department has a distinctive identity and reputation for teaching of a high quality, and a vibrant and active research community comprising academic staff and research students from all over the world.

 This course is unique in addressing both human rights and humanitarian law, which are different, yet complementary regimes.
 We adopt a holistic and interdisciplinary approach, combining both theoretical and practical perspectives.
 The modules cover what may be considered 'traditional' subjects in this area as well as new and emerging issues at international, regional and national levels.
 In today's global and national environment, the knowledge and skills acquired from this course will be highly sought after in law firms, government departments, think-tanks, international institutions and nongovernmental organisations.